Peace & Justice

 Meetings

-All are invited to take part in our monthly meeting and our justice actions (Offering of Letters, Refugee Resettlement, etc.).
+All are invited to take part in our quarterly meeting and our justice actions (Offering of Letters, Refugee Resettlement, etc.).

-The monthly meeting time is 7:00 PM but varies by month (please check the monthly parish calendar).
+The quarterly meeting time is 2:00 PM but varies by month (please check the monthly parish calendar).

 Events & Activities